2020 Junior WRC Championship: Calendar changes

 The 2020 calendar was revised from the 2019 schedule.
 The Tour de Corse and Wales Rally GB were removed from the calendar, while events in Chile and Germany were added in their place.
 However, Rally Chile was later cancelled in the face of ongoing political unrest in the country, and Wales Rally GB was added back onto the calendar.
 Rally Italia Sardegna was postponed in response to the COVID-19 pandemic.
 A new calendar was revised after the championship was interrupted by six months.
 Ypres Rally was set to be the season's finale, but were unable to do so as the rally was cancelled due to the COVID-19 pandemic.
 The finale moved to Monza instead.

 Entries

-The following crews are entered into the championship:
+The following crews entered into the championship: